-The Biondi Education Center specializes in supporting students with learning disabilities and/or emotional disorders.
+The Biondi Education Center specializes in supporting students with learning disabilities, emotional disorders, and/or other health impairments.
 We support Committees on Special Education (CSEs) on achieving the specific goals of each student’s Individual Education Program (IEP).
 We also work with the Central Base Support Team (CBST) in New York City and CSEs on referrals.

 A learning disability is a neurological disorder that reduces a student’s ability to process information.
 This can negatively impact a student’s performance in reading, writing, and math, and can hinder academic success.
 Biondi’s evidenced-based curriculum and therapeutic supports address a student’s specific learning disability or disabilities, so the student can learn more readily.

 In general, an emotional disorder affects a student’s ability to pay attention in school and control his or her emotions.
 The student has difficulty learning even when there is no evidence of a neurological disorder or other health factors.
 The student may have difficulty relating to teachers and peers, or have feelings of fear and anxiety about school.
 Truancy and unsafe behavior also are signs of an emotional disorder.